-Prior to the beginning of each semester, invoices listing all current semester charges and approved financial aid are mailed to all registered students.
+Prior to the beginning of each semester, invoices listing all current semester charges and approved financial aid are available online to all registered students.
 All payments can be mailed directly to Wilkes University - Student / P.O.
 Box 824696 / Philadelphia, PA 19182-4696.
-Discover, Mastercard, and American Express payments can be made on the Wilkes University web site (www.wilkes.edu).
-Credit card payments are not accepted by phone.
-Any question concerning charges or payments should be directed to (570) 408-2000 or 1-800-WILKESU extension 2000 or at onestop@wilkes.edu.
-On campus in-person payments can be made by check or cash in person at the cashier's window located on the first floor of University Center on Main (UCOM).
+Electronic check, Discover, Master Card, Visa and American Express payments can be made on the Wilkes University web site.
+A 2.75% convenience fee will be added to all credit card payments.
+This fee will appear as a Vendor Service Fee Charge on your statement.
+Please be aware that school districts/employers may not reimburse this convenience fee.
+Please check with your SD/employer.
+Credit Card payments are not accepted by phone.
+Any questions concerning charges and payments should be directed to (570) 408-2000 option 2 or 1-800-WILKESU extension 2000 option 2 or you can email billing@wilkes.edu.
+Payments can be made by check or cash in person at the Bursar's Office located at 32 W South Street in Wilkes-Barre.